aptos-labs/aptos-core/developer-docs-site/docs/tutorials/configure-run-public-fullnode.md

 slug: "configure-run-public-fullnode"
 hidden: false
 ---
-You can run [FullNodes](/basics/basics-fullnodes) to verify the state and synchronize to the Diem Blockchain.
+You can run [FullNodes](/basics/basics-fullnodes) to verify the state and synchronize to the Aptos Blockchain.
 FullNodes can be run by anyone.
 FullNodes replicate the full state of the blockchain by querying each other, or by querying the validators directly.

-This tutorial details how to configure a public FullNode to connect to *testnet*, the Diem Payment Network’s public test network..
+This tutorial details how to configure a public FullNode to connect to *testnet*, the Aptos Payment Network’s public test network..

 >
 > **Note:** Your public FullNode will be connected to testnet with a JSON-RPC endpoint accessible on your computer at localhost:8080.